 The biggest modern concern related to the use of talcum powder is for women who have used a body powder or similar product that contains talc on their groins and genitals.
 There is some evidence that shows the use of talcum powder by women on their genitals creates an increased risk of ovarian cancer.
 This is because talcum powder can cause inflammation of the ovaries, and ovarian cancer can be caused by inflammation.
 The issue is in determining whether talcum powder can reach the ovaries when used externally, and if the inflammation it might cause can then lead to ovarian cancer specifically.

 Winning a civil claim comes down to proving negligence and liability for an injury or illness.
 That means you need to demonstrate that a company that produced and provided talcum powder to customers acted negligently.
 Negligence might mean that the company was aware of risks to women using talcum powder and failed to warn them, or otherwise failed to act in a reasonable way to prevent harm to them.
 You then need to connect this negligence to actual harm, such as ovarian cancer, to show liability for that illness.
 If this seems rather complicated and difficult, that's because it is.

 Yes, because trying to handle a lawsuit like this by yourself is likely to end in failure and require an unimaginable amount of time and energy from you.
 Don't try to do this alone.
 An experienced defective-product liability attorney can handle all of these things for you and knows how to hold major companies liable for the harm they inflict on others.

-If you or someone you love has been harmed by using talcum powder or any other defective product, then call us today at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353.
+If you or someone you love has been harmed by using talcum powder or any other defective product, call the attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353.